Pittsburgh vs. New Hampshire NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to average 68.3 points per game, 14.3 more than the over/under in this contest.
+- The two teams combine to score 68.3 points per game, 14.8 more than the over/under in this contest.

-- The 44.3 combined points per game that these two squads have allowed this season are 9.7 fewer than the 54 total in this contest.
+- These two squads combine to allow 44.3 points per game, 9.2 fewer than this contest's over/under.

-- The 42.5 PPG average total in Wildcats games this season is 11.5 points fewer than this game's over/under.
+- The 53.5 total in this game is 11 points above the 42.5 average total in Wildcats games this season.

 Pittsburgh Stats and Trends

-- So far this season Pittsburgh has two wins against the spread.
+- Pittsburgh has two wins against the spread in three games this year.

-- This season, the Panthers won ATS in their only game as a favorite of 24 points or more.
+- The Panthers have been favored by 29.5 points or more once this season and covered the spread.

-- Pittsburgh's games this year have hit the over in all three opportunities.
+- Pittsburgh's games this year have gone over the total in three out of three opportunities.

-- Pittsburgh is 2-1 against the spread and 2-1 overall in games when it scores more than 16 points.
+- Pittsburgh is 2-1 against the spread and 2-1 overall in games when it puts up more than 16 points.

-- Pittsburgh is 1-1 against the spread and 1-1 overall when the team amasses more than 449 yards.
+- Pittsburgh is 1-1 against the spread and 1-1 overall when the team churns out over 449 yards.

-- The Panthers have turned the ball over five times this season, five more turnovers than the Wildcats have forced (0).
+- The Panthers have turned the ball over five more times (5 total) than the Wildcats have forced a turnover (0) this season.

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.